garden-rs/garden/doc/src/commands.md

 Display configured information about trees and commands.
 Tree details are not displayed for missing / ungrown trees.

-Use the `-a` option to display details for missing trees.
+Use the `-a | --all` option to display details for missing trees.

 If no tree-queries are specified then `garden ls` behaves as if `garden ls '@*'` were specified, which displays all trees.

+Use the `-t | --trees` option to specify a glob pattern that can be used to filter trees by name post-query.
+This is useful when you want to list details about a group or garden while only listing details about a subset of the trees.

 ## garden prune